Eldon Woolliams: Career

+Later life and legacy

 He studied at Saskatchewan Teacher's College and the University of Saskatchewan and was appointed Queen's Counsel.
 Diefenbaker called Woolliams the best defense trial lawyer in Canada during his day.
 He also was made special Lecturer on Peace through Law in Belgrade, Yugoslavia, during his service in the Canadian Parliament.
 A scholarship fund in his name exists at the University of Saskatchewan College of Law.